ericgio/react-bootstrap-typeahead/docs/Upgrading.md

 ### Props
 - `onMenuHide` and `onMenuShow` were removed.
 Use `onMenuToggle` instead.

+### `id` required for assistive technologies
+The `menuId` prop has been replaced by `id` and no longer provides a default value.
+You must provide an id for assistive technologies like screen readers.

 ### Input `autoComplete` attribute defaults to "off"
 Behavior is now correct according to a11y standards, but may result in unexpected behaviors since different browsers handle this attribute differently.